mouseless/baked/unreleased.md

   - A property named `Id` with `Baked.Business.Id` user type is required for a property to be configured as `Id`
   - `Id` user type can be mapped as `Guid`, `AutoIncrement` or `Assigned`
-- `TransientBindingCodingStyle` feature is now added which manages binding of transient and locatable transients, adding id or initializer parameters
+- `LocatableCodingStyle` feature is now added which manages binding of transient and locatable transients, adding id or initializer parameters
-- `Business.ILocator<>` generic interface is now introduced for configuring locators for `RichTransient` and `Entity` types
+- `Business.ILocator<>` generic interface is now introduced for configuring locators for `RichTransient` and `Entity` types and their extensions

 ## Breaking Changes